NjokiBeth/personalportfolio/README.md

 ## ✨ What You'll Find Here

 This portfolio showcases my journey, skills, and projects that reflects my expertise and creative approach.
 The project represents a unique challenge and solution, demonstrating my growth and versatility.
+The portfolio has been deployed on Vercel: https://personalportfolio-rho-one.vercel.app/

 ## 🛠️ Skills & Expertise
 PHP, Python, HTML, CSS, JavaScript, Responsive Design, Cloud Computing, Git.